mrunalpendem123/Think/README.md

 A: Chat history is stored encrypted in your browser's IndexedDB.
 It never leaves your device and you can export/import for backup.

 **Q: Is it free?**
 A: The software is open source and free.
 Venice AI and Parallel AI charge for API usage.
+No subscription or database costs!

+**Q: Do I need to set up a database?**
+A: No!
+Chat history is stored encrypted in your browser's IndexedDB.
+Zero server setup required.

 **Q: Can I use different AI providers?**
 A: This version is optimized for Venice AI.
 You can fork and integrate other privacy-focused providers.

+**Q: Does it work in Brave browser?**
+A: Yes!
+Fully compatible with Brave.
+Just disable "Block fingerprinting" for the site if needed.

 **Q: How fast is it?**
 A: Comparable to ChatGPT.
 Streaming responses start in ~2-3 seconds.